 For many developing countries, the PPP is estimated using a multiple of the official exchange rate measure.
-For developed countries, the OER and PPP measures of the gross domestic product are more similar, since their standards of living are closer to the United States.
+For developed countries, the OER and PPP measures of the gross domestic product are more similar.
+Their standards of living are closer to the United States.

 How It's Used

-Purchasing power parity is used in many situations.
-The most common method is to adjust for the price differences between countries.
-For example, China produced $10.98 trillion in goods and services in 2015.
-The U.S. produced $17.95 trillion.
-You cannot compare the two without taking into account the fact that the cost of living in China is much lower than in the United States.
+The United States produced $19.36 trillion.
+But you cannot compare the two without taking into account the fact that the cost of living in China is much lower than in the United States.

-Although this doesn't happen often, PPP is also used to set the exchange rate for new countries.
-It is used to forecast future real exchange rates.
+Although it doesn't happen often, PPP is also used to set the exchange rate for new countries.
+It is also used to forecast future real exchange rates.